Samarkand

+Since the 11th century, the city has been under Turkic/Uzbek political control, but the city’s culture and dominant language has always been Persian.

 The city is noted as a centre of Islamic scholarly study and the birthplace of the Timurid Renaissance.
-In the 14th century, Timur (Tamerlane) made it the capital of his empire and the site of his mausoleum, the Gur-e Amir.
+In the 14th century, Timur made it the capital of his empire and the site of his mausoleum, the Gur-e Amir.
 The Bibi-Khanym Mosque, rebuilt during the Soviet era, remains one of the city's most notable landmarks.
 Samarkand's Registan square was the city's ancient centre and is bounded by three monumental religious buildings.
 The city has carefully preserved the traditions of ancient crafts: embroidery, goldwork, silk weaving, copper engraving, ceramics, wood carving, and wood painting.
 In 2001, UNESCO added the city to its World Heritage List as Samarkand – Crossroads of Cultures.

-Modern Samarkand is divided into two parts: the old city, and the new city, which was developed during the days of the Russian Empire and Soviet Union.
-The old city includes historical monuments, shops, and old private houses; the new city includes administrative buildings along with cultural centres and educational institutions.
-On September 15–16, 2022, the city hosted the 2022 SCO summit.
+Modern Samarkand is divided into two parts: the old city, which includes historical monuments, shops, and old private houses; and the new city, which was developed during the days of the Russian Empire and Soviet Union and includes administrative buildings along with cultural centres and educational institutions.
+On 15 and 16 September 2022, the city hosted the 2022 SCO summit.

+Samarkand has a multicultural and plurilingual history that was significantly modified by the process of national delimitation in Central Asia.
+Small group of inhabitants of the city are bilingual speakers of the Tajik language, whereas Uzbek is the official language and Russian is also widely used in the public sphere, as per Uzbekistan's language policy.

 Etymology

-The name comes from Sogdian samar "stone, rock" and kand "fort, town."
-In this respect, Samarkand shares the same meaning as the name of the Uzbek capital Tashkent, with tash- being the Turkic term for "stone" and -kent the Turkic analogue of kand.
+The name comes from the Iranian languages Persian and Sogdian samar "stone, rock" and kand "fort, town."
+In this respect, Samarkand shares the same meaning as the name of the Uzbek capital Tashkent, with tash- being the Turkic term for "stone" and -kent the Turkic analogue of kand borrowed from Iranian languages.